Generalizable Whole Slide Image Classification with Fine-Grained Visual-Semantic Interaction: Experiments and Results

 Prior researches~\cite{qu2023rise, tang2023multiple, zhang2023text} have predominantly concentrated on classifying primary cancer categories.
 Our approach extends beyond this by attempting to classify detailed histological subtypes.
 It is crucial to emphasize that this task poses a significant challenge, often proving difficult for even skilled pathologists to make direct judgments.

 Since only the LUAD's histological subtype dataset was provided on the online database, we conducted zero-shot subtype classification evaluation on LUAD subtype datasets, with the model being pre-trained on TCGA-LUAD or TCGA-LUSC.
-Throughout the training phase, subtype label information is deliberately excluded, ensuring that all experiments are conducted solely with fine-grained labels.
+Throughout the training phase, subtype label information was deliberately excluded, ensuring that all experiments are conducted solely with fine-grained labels.
 This aims to evaluate the model's ability to identify novel diagnostic categories without specific training on subtypes.
 We extended the morphological appearance text description labels of the target data using GPT-4.
-After the text encoder encodes the labels, similarity calculation is performed with image features to accomplish zero-shot classification.
+After the text encoder encodes the labels, similarity calculation with image features achieved zero-shot classification.

 Since existing zero-shot learning methods cannot be used in WSI subtype classification, we constructed three Linear-Probe method baselines: Mean pooling, Max pooling, and Attention pooling.
 As shown in~\cref{tab_zero_shot}, FiVE attains 65.23\% top-1 accuracy and 95.18\% top-5 accuracy when pre-trained with TCGA-LUAD fine-grained labels.
 When pre-trained with TCGA-LUSC fine-grained labels, it achieves 62.02\% top-1 accuracy and 94.36\% top-5 accuracy.
 Moreover, the zero-shot performance of FiVE notably exceeds that of the baseline.
 This capability in classifying LUAD subtypes is attributed to the focus on fine-grained pathological features during training.